-Sadly South Africa is marred by corruption, violence, and poverty and gender violence.
-As a nation, we are still struggling to achieve freedom.
-Whilst writing this post my information search lead me to discover Unfreedom day due to all the inequalities and socio-economic problems that exists in South Africa some groups chose to commemorate Unfreedom day instead of Freedom Day.
-Unfreedom day is a day where they mourn the injustices of present-day South Africa.
-“Abahlali used its UnFreedom Day rally to repeat a call for progressive political movements in South Africa to transcend the limits of the factory floor or the shack settlement” (Webster)
+Sadly, South Africa is still grappling with issues of corruption, violence, poverty, and gender-based violence.
+As a nation, we are continuing to strive for true freedom.
+In researching for this post, I discovered the concept of Unfreedom Day, observed by some groups to highlight the ongoing inequalities and socio-economic challenges in our country.
+Unfreedom Day serves as a day of mourning for the injustices present in contemporary South Africa.
+As noted by Webster, “Abahlali used its Unfreedom Day rally to call for progressive political movements in South Africa to transcend the limits of the factory floor or the shack settlement.”

 Sources & Additional Reading: